-Add the dry ingredients right to the bowl.
+Add all the dry ingredients right to the bowl.

 Mix until just combined.
 Note that the batter will be very thick.